Lie algebra type noncommutative phase spaces are Hopf algebroids: Introduction

-The noncommutative phase space of Lie type is nontrivially isomorphic to the topological Heisenberg double of $U(\gg)$~\cite{heisd}.
+The noncommutative phase space of Lie type is nontrivially isomorphic to an infinite-dimensional version $U(\gg)\sharp U(\gg)^*\cong U(\gg)\sharp\hat{S}(\gg^*)$ of the Heisenberg double of $U(\gg)$~\cite{heisd}.
 Heisenberg doubles of finite dimensional Hopf algebras are known to carry a Hopf algebroid structure~\cite{BrzMilitaru,Lu}.
 However, our starting Hopf algebra $U(\gg)$ is infinite-dimensional, though filtered by finite-dimensional pieces.
-While the generalities on such filtered algebras can be used to obtain the Hopf algebroid structure~\cite{SkodaStojic}, we here use the specific features of $U(\gg)$ instead, and in particular the matrix $\mathcal{O}$, introduced in the Section~\ref{sec:defphasesp}.
-From a geometric viewpoint, where $U(\gg)$ is viewed as the algebra of left invariant differential operators on a Lie group, the matrix $\mathcal{O}$ is interpreted as a transition matrix between a basis of left invariant and a basis of right invariant vector fields.
-Then our phase space appears as the algebra of formal differential operators around the unit of the Lie group.
-A different variant of the Hopf algebroid structure has been outlined in~\cite{tajronkov,tajron}, for the special case when the Lie algebra is the $\kappa$-Minkowski space, at a physical level of rigor.
+While the generalities on such filtered algebras can be used to obtain the Hopf algebroid structure~\cite{StojicPhD}, we here use the specific features of $U(\gg)$ instead, and in particular the matrix $\OO$ introduced in the Section~\ref{sec:defphasesp} and used to define the crucial part of the bialgebroid structure, the {\it target} map $\beta:\hx_\alpha\mapsto\sum_\beta\hx_\beta\otimes(\OO^{-1})^\beta_\alpha$.